d3/d3-time-format/README.md

 <a name="isoFormat" href="#isoFormat">#</a> d3.<b>isoFormat</b>

-The full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC time *format* function.
+The full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC time formatter.
 Where available, this method will use [Date.toISOString](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/toISOString) to format.

 <a name="isoParse" href="#isoParse">#</a> d3.<b>isoParse</b>

-The full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC time *parse* function.
+The full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC time parser.
 Where available, this method will use the [Date constructor](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date) to parse strings.
 If you depend on strict validation of the input format according to ISO 8601, you should construct a [UTC parser function](#utcParse):

 ```js
 var strictIsoParse = d3.utcParse("%Y-%m-%dT%H:%M:%S.%LZ");